tasdikrahman/tasdikrahman.me/_posts/2016-12-22-more-than-18-stops-a-little-less-than-1800kms-our-bootstrapped-himachal-trip.md

 I started from Dehradun on the night of 28th of November.
 Left for Delhi in the middle of the night, after much cajoling and giving reassurances to my mum that I wouldn't be doing bat-sh*t crazy stuff on my trip.
 Which was not entirely fulfilled as you will see after some time.

 The bus ride was full of surprises as air seeped in through like water from the narrow gapes in the metal sheets.
-And how could I miss the creeking noise of the suspension.
+And how could I miss the creaking noise of the suspension.
 All this amounted to me not getting little or no sleep at all throughout the night.
 Add it to the amount of cold it was outside.

 I was dropped well before my destination citing reasons of excessive fog and traffic.
 Panic?
 Rushing to the nearest metro station was the answer.
 Reached Kashemere Gate from where we had our next bus to Shimla.
 Devaraj tagged along from there.